Innkeepr/aws-configuration-helper/README.md

   - Default region name: enter your region, e.g. eu-central-1
   - Default output format [json]: json
 3. Create Docker Context
-  - Choose "AWS secret and token credentials"
+  - Choose "An Existing AWS Profile"
-  - AWS Access Key ID: Enter AWS Access Key
-  - AWS Secret Access key ID: Enter AWS Secret Access Key
-  - Region: choose your region (as above)
+  - default

 ### Step : Set up Docker Credentials
 Open docker config file:
 - > cat ~/.docker/config.json

 If the file does not exist , create the file
 - > touch ~/.docker/config.json

+If it ~/.docker/ does not exist run and then try againg the touch command
+> sudo apt install amazon-ecr-credential-helper

 Insert the json script to the ~/.docker/config.json file & save it:
 - open file with nano editor